CoC Assurance Language for non-NIH funded Research Requesting a CoC through the NIH CoC Application System

 The institution understands that research information protected by a Certificate of Confidentiality and all copies thereof are protected in perpetuity and are subject to the protections and the disclosure requirements noted above.

-The institution understands that identifiable, sensitive information protected by the Certificate of Confidentiality and all copies thereof, shall be immune from the legal process, and shall not, with the consent of the individual to whom the information pertains, be admissible as evidence or used for any purpose in any action, suite, or other judicial, legislative, or administrative proceeding.
+The institution understands that identifiable, sensitive information protected by the Certificate of Confidentiality and all copies thereof, shall be immune from the legal process, and shall not, without the consent of the individual to whom the information pertains, be admissible as evidence or used for any purpose in any action, suite, or other judicial, legislative, or administrative proceeding.

 The institution and personnel involved in the conduct of the research will comply with the informed consent requirements of the applicable Federal regulations, including 45 CFR Part 46.